What is Incident Response?

 What is incident response?

-Incident response (IR) is the organized and systemic approach to managing a cyber security incident, including digital forensics, crisis management, as well as legal and public relations support (as needed).
+Often, an incident response strategy also includes aspects of crisis management, digital forensic investigation, and legal or public relations support (as needed).
 The ultimate goal of incident response is to limit damage and identify the root cause of the incident to better manage future risks.
-Effective incident response allows you to remediate faster, protecting customer data, company reputation, and revenue streams.
+Effective incident response allows you to remediate a situation faster, protecting sensitive data, your company’s reputation, and revenue streams.

-The IR Team acts as first responders who provide on-call professional support for cyber emergencies to businesses.
-The IR Team follows the organization’s established Incident Response Plan (IRP), which is a formally documented set of guidelines and standard operating procedures that determine the chain of command and actions in a cybersecurity incident.
+The CSIRT act as first responders who provide on-call professional support for cyber emergencies.
+The team follows the organization’s established Incident Response Plan, which is a formally documented set of guidelines and standard operating procedures that determine the chain of command and actions in a cybersecurity incident.

-When companies lack these particular roles or expertise in-house, they may turn to third-party cyber incident response firms, like Blackpanda, to conduct digital forensic investigations, provide crisis management support, and coordinate efforts with legal, PR, or law enforcement agencies (as required).
+When companies lack these particular roles or expertise in-house, they may turn to third-party incident response firms like Blackpanda to conduct digital forensic investigations, provide crisis management support, and coordinate efforts with legal, PR, or law enforcement agencies (as required).

 Having an incident response strategy is an important part of incident response, irrespective of industry or size, as it allows a company to plan out the most effective response before an attack occurs.
-Without a plan, you risk further loss by wasting valuable time and resources on reactive efforts that can be ineffective or lead to greater losses.
+Without a plan, your organization wastes valuable time and resources on reactive efforts that can be ineffective or lead to greater losses.

 Instead of just being an IT concern, your incident response strategy should be an important part of your overall business strategy to ensure that immediate decisions can be made based on verified information, affecting the rest of business operations as little as possible.

-SANS Institute delineates six phases that must be included in an incident response plan.
+The SANS Institute delineates six phases that must be included in an incident response plan.
 We have summarised these steps in our easy to follow cyber incident response plan below:

-Preparation.Involves training and equipping the IR team and all involved individuals to manage cybersecurity incidents when they arise.
+Preparation: Training and equipping the IR team and all involved individuals to manage cybersecurity incidents when they arise.
 Deploying monitoring tools and drafting IR plans are examples of preparation.

-Identification.
-Concerned with determining and qualifying whether a particular event can be considered a security incident, and identifying the full scope of systems involved.
+Identification: Determining and qualifying whether a particular event can be considered a security incident, and identifying the full scope of systems involved.

-Containment.
-Aimed at containing the incident and limiting the damage to prevent further loss and destruction of evidence, which may be needed later on.
+Containment: Containing the incident across all systems in scope and limiting the damage to prevent data loss and destruction of evidence.

-Eradication.
-Identifying the root cause of the attack and removing the affected systems are top priorities.
+Eradication: Identifying the root cause of the attack and attending to the affected systems, either removing or patching affected endpoints.